Screen time and digital technology use for children: part of a healthy lifestyle

 2. Aim for short screen time sessions

-When your child is using digital technology, it’s best for your child to have short screen time sessions and take regular breaks.
-Getting up and moving around is important for your child’s energy levels, development, sleep, and overall health and wellbeing.
+It’s good for your child to have short screen time sessions and take regular breaks, especially if they’re sitting or lying down while watching or playing.
+This is important for your child’s energy levels, development, sleep, and overall health and wellbeing.

-- do something active when the timer ends, like play outside
+- doing something active when the timer ends, like playing outside

-- make use of natural breaks in screen time – for example, encourage your child to do a victory dance when they finish a level in a game.
+- using natural breaks – for example, doing a victory dance when your child finishes a level in a game.

 3. Get your child moving, especially outside